L3MON4D3/LuaSnip/DOC.md

 Snippet-docstrings can be queried using `snippet:get_docstring()`.
-The function evaluates the snippet as if it was expanded regularly, which can be problematic if eg. a dynamicNode in the snippet relies on inputs other than the argument-nodes.
+The function evaluates the snippet as if it was expanded regularly, which can be problematic if e.g. a dynamicNode in the snippet relies on inputs other than the argument-nodes.
 `snip.env` and `snip.captures` are populated with the names of the queried variable and the index of the capture respectively (`snip.env.TM_SELECTED_TEXT` -> `'$TM_SELECTED_TEXT'`, `snip.captures[1]` -> `'$CAPTURES1'`).
-Although this leads to more expressive docstrings, it can cause errors in functions that eg. rely on a capture being a number:
+Although this leads to more expressive docstrings, it can cause errors in functions that e.g. rely on a capture being a number:

 ```lua
 s({trig = "(%d)", regTrig = true}, {